MeiKDE/replit-todo-app/README.md

 #### Option 1: Using Local PostgreSQL (that you installed earlier)

-1. First, you need to create a database for your todo app.
+1. First, you need to create a database for your todo app:

-   **For Windows users:**
-   1. Open the Windows Start menu
-   2. Find and open "pgAdmin" (it was installed with PostgreSQL)
-   3. When prompted, enter the password you created during PostgreSQL installation
-   4. In the left sidebar, expand "Servers" and your PostgreSQL server
-   5. Right-click on "Databases" and select "Create" > "Database..."
-   6. Name your database "nextjs_todo_app" and click Save

-   **For Mac users (with Postgres.app):**
    1. Click on the elephant icon in your menu bar
    2. Click "Open psql"
    3. Type this command and press Enter: